josh31416/messing-around-with-scikit-learn/README.md

 python3 <<path_to_python_script>>
 ```

-Optionally, you could execute the scripts in the PyCharm IDE which is what I used.
+Alternatively, you could execute the scripts in the PyCharm IDE which is what I used.

 ## UCI Machine Learning datasets